Haxi: Norway

-Since Haxi officially launched in December 2013, there has been much media attention on the topic of illegal taxicab operation in the Norwegian press.
+Since Haxi officially launched in December 2013, there has been much media attention on the topic of illegal taxi operation in the Norwegian press.

 On March 9, 2014, local taxi drivers drove two students from Stavanger to Copenhagen for free as a protest against Haxi.

 On August 28, 2014, the Norwegian Taxi Association and taxi operator I-taxi notified the police about a Haxi user for unlicensed taxi operation.
 The case was later dropped by the police in Grimstad.

 On October 7, 2014, the Norwegian Transport Worker Association notified the police in Oslo about Haxi for operating an unlicensed taxi operation.
 A week later, on October 13, 2014, the police in Oslo informed the Norwegian Transport Worker Association that the case against Haxi was dropped.

 From September to November 2014, undercover agents from Stavanger Police booked several rides from Haxi drivers.
 In December 2014, investigators began to interview drivers and fine them for 8.000 NOK and three months confiscation of the car for breaking the Yrketransportlov.
 On December 17, 2014, Stavanger Police published a press release saying 3 of 8 Haxi users were official taxi drivers using the service for spontaneous ridesharing.
 Haxi advised all drivers to decline the fine and offered all drivers financial and legal support to test the case in court.
 Three Haxi drivers accepted this offer from Haxi and declined to pay the fines.